AleksandrJelohhin/MacOsDocker/README.md

 ![image](https://user-images.githubusercontent.com/2877844/144253178-62924a3e-11f1-4047-9ade-977656de18b0.png)

 19) Switch back to Linux.
 Lets run MAC OS container.
 I used https://github.com/sickcodes/Docker-OSX.
+NB!
+If you want to install fresh image yourself, you need to research how to create and mount VHD for qemu.

 - **Run Catalina Pre-Installed**
 ```
 # 40GB disk space required: 20GB original image 20GB your container.